 Where To Find A Researcher?

 I have already reviewed a resource that is available to you, Genealogy Freelancers.
 Here you can find the genealogist that is right for you, based on where they reside, their expertise, and their costs, amongst other things.

-The beauty with this resource is that you can outline what you want researched, and they will come to you.
+The beauty of this resource is that you can outline what you want to be researched, and they will come to you.
 You just pick whichever genealogist that you are happy with.

 There are alternatives!

 But you do not always need a professional genealogist.
 If you are like me then you will want a cheaper alternative, (or even a free option).

 Genealogy Freelancers is one resource that is open to you, and that I recommend.
 But there are other ways of obtaining what you are after.